sott0n/tmi-lang/README.md

 # tmi-lang
-A toy language for connecting MLIR.
+A toy tensor language for connecting MLIR.
+This project is based on LLVM.